raaaimund/raaaimund.github.io/_posts/2018-10-04-backup-and-restore-gitlab-on-docker.md

 docker cp <name of backup> <name of container>:/var/opt/gitlab/backups
 ```

-The git user has to be owner of the tar ball.
+The git user has to be owner of the tarball.

 ```
  docker exec -it <name of container> chown git:git /var/opt/gitlab/backups/<name of backup>